rosskaplan/GitHook/README.md

 ## GitHook

-Ever project since the beginning of time has had insufficient documentation.
-Doesn't matter who you are , whether it's for school, professional or personal, nothing.
+Every project since the beginning of time has had insufficient documentation.
+Doesn't matter who you are, whether it's for school, professional or personal, irrelevant!
 Documentation is annoying to write and can waste precious developer time.

-Introducing GITHOOK Documentation!  we'll run some scripts each time you commit that make the documentation for you!
+Introducing GITHOOK Documentation!
+We'll run some scripts automatically each time you commit that make the documentation for you!
 Just include tags in your commit message wrapped in asterisks and it'll create a wiki page on your github for all commits using that tag!

 ## Functionality
 1. Autogenerating wiki : After the package is installed, whenever you enter a commit, a related comment about the commit would appear in the wiki!